rpm-software-management/dnf/doc/command_ref.rst

     Remove installed module profiles incl. their RPMs.
     In case no profile was provided, all installed profiles get removed.

+.. _module_enable_command-label:

 ``dnf [options] module enable <module_spec>...``
     Enable a module stream and make the stream RPMs available in the package set.

     Modular dependencies are resolved, dependencies checked and also recursively enabled.
+In case of modular dependency issue the operation will be rejected.
+To perform action anyway please use
+    \-\ :ref:`-skip-broken option <skip-broken_option-label>`.

     This command can also be used for switching module streams.
     RPMs from the original stream become unavailable and RPMs from the new